-Received September 10, 2022; accepted September 28, 2022; published September 30, 2022
+Received September 10, 2022; revised September 15, 2022; accepted September 20, 2022; published September 30, 2022

-Abstract-The Jubilee 50th edition of the WILGA Symposium on Photonics Applications crowns 25 years of diligent service by this exceptional series of scientific and technical meetings to the local and international photonics research, academic, industrial, business, and societal communities.
-The paper reviews concisely, without details, some of the chosen topical tracks related to photonics presented during the previous meetings, particularly during the WILGA 2022 sessions.
-The paper summarizes the achievements of WILGA Photonics Applications meetings of young researchers shortly and gives a general sense of the unique nature of these meetings.
-More comprehensive descriptions of WILGA achievements are available in around 30 Proc.
-SPIE volumes published continuously under the common title Photonics Applications in Astronomy, Communications, Industry, and High-Energy Physics Experiments since 2002.
+Abstract-The Jubilee 50th edition of WILGA Symposium on Photonics Applications crowns 25 years of diligent service by this exceptional series of scientific and technical meetings to the local and international photonics research, academic, industrial, business and societal communities.
+The paper reviews concisely, and only generally without details, some of the chosen topical tracks related to photonics present during the previous meetings and in particular during WILGA 2022 sessions.
+The paper summarizes shortly the achievements of WILGA Photonics Applications meetings of young researchers, during the quarter of a century, and gives a general sense of the unique nature of these meetings.
+Wider description of WILGA achievements are available in around 30 Proc.
+SPIE volumes published continuously under the common title Photonics Applications in Astronomy, Communications, Industry, and High-Energy Physics Experiments in the years 2002-2022.

-On the occasion of the 50th edition of the WILGA meeting, it is necessary to summarize their role and impact on the photonics community in Poland, and in this geographical region, during the last quarter of a century.
-WILGA Symposium [1-2] on Photonics Applications 2022 was split traditionally into two parts, held in January as the 49th winter edition, in May/June, and in September during the split 50th summer edition [3].
-All sessions gathered more than 150 participants, national and international young researchers in photonics, optical engineering, electronics, mechatronics, applied physics, and related areas in which photonics plays a key role.
-A characteristic feature of WILGA 2021 and 2022 Symposia on Photonics Applications was the numerable participation of researchers, students, and presented works from Ukraine.
-The post-pandemic situation forced the organizers to split and reduce some of the plenary WILGA meetings considerably, with the traditional participation of several hundred young researchers, to more confined hybrid events.
-WILGA Symposium is a research, technical and social event organized by students for students with a leading motto: Come here to have fun, to have much fun, and to learn a lot!
-WILGA Symposium for young researchers, in her middle age, was a research event ahead of its time in terms of organization, research program, and the way of presentation.
-The very current and exciting scope of topical tracks and unique way of conducting the research and technical session were the factors that attracted, literally speaking, crowds of young researchers.
+On occasion of the 50th edition of WILGA meeting it is necessary to summarize their role and impact on the photonics community in Poland, and in this geographical region, during the last quarter of a century.
+WILGA Symposium [1-2] on Photonics Applications 2022 was split traditionally to two parts, held in January as the 49th winter edition, also in May/June and in September during the split 50th summer edition [3].
+All sessions gathered more than 150 participants, national and international young researchers in photonics, optical engineering, electronics, mechatronics, applied physics and related areas in which photonics plays a key role.
+A characteristic feature of WILGA 2021 and 2022 Symposia on Photonics Applications was numerable participation of researchers, students, and presented works from Ukraine.

+Post-pandemic situation forced the organizers to split and reduce considerably some of the plenary WILGA meetings, with traditional participation of several hundred young researchers, to more confined hybrid events.
+WILGA Symposium is a research, technical and social event organized by students for students with a leading motto: Come here to have fun, to have a lot of fun, and to learn a lot!
+WILGA Symposium for young researchers, in her middle age, was a research event ahead of its time in terms of organization, research program, and the way of presentations.
+Very current and interesting scope of topical tracks and exceptional way of conducting the research and technical session were the factors that used to attract, literally speaking, crowds of young researchers.